pawanmsr/pawanmsr.github.io/_posts/2016-12-08-quotes-for-laughs.markdown

 categories: [fun]
 ---

-*I thought of using on my poems to test out my (old) blog, but when I skimmed through my journal, I realized that most of what I wrote (at that time) was not worth reading if not completely garbage, but the quotes I had been collecting seemed pretty interesting.
+*I thought of using one of my poems to test out my (old) blog, but when I skimmed through my journal, I realized that most of what I wrote (at that time) was not worth reading if not completely garbage, but the quotes I had been collecting seemed pretty interesting.
 So I listed some of the funniest ones, and since then I haven't felt like removing this post.*

 Found these in my Journal.
 Chuckle off!